agb32/cosmadoc/docs/source/faq.md

 ## What are the recommended modules for running Gadget?
 Arepo?

-Please see the codes section of the site for specific code [details](issues.md)
+Please see the codes section of the site for specific code [details](issues.md).
+If you would like a specific selection adding, please ask us (or add it yourself).

 ## How do I adapt the Makefile to be consistent with these modules?